menty44/bank-account/README.md

 ###Or simply run the folowing sql queries
 ```
 CREATE DATABASE IF NOT EXISTS `bank` DEFAULT CHARACTER SET latin1 COLLATE latin1_swedish_ci;

+CREATE USER 'bankadmin'@'localhost' IDENTIFIED BY PASSWORD 'hackerGuru2017';

+GRANT ALL PRIVILEGES ON `bank`.* TO 'bankadmin'@'localhost' WITH GRANT OPTION;

 USE `bank`;

 CREATE TABLE IF NOT EXISTS `transactions` (